 1 Before driving Adjusting and operating features such as door locks, mirrors, and steering column.
 2 When driving Driving, stopping and safe-driving information.
-3 Interior features Air conditioning and audio systems, as well as other interior features for a comfortable driving experience.
-Maintenance and care Cleaning and protecting your vehicle, performing do-it-yourself maintenance, and maintenance information.
-When trouble arises What to do if the vehicle needs to be towed, gets a flat tire, or is involved in an accident.
+3 Interior features Air conditioning and audio systems, as well as other in- terior features for a comfortable driving experience.
+4 Maintenance and care Cleaning and protecting your vehicle, performing do-it- yourself maintenance, and maintenance information.
+5 When trouble arises What to do if the vehicle needs to be towed, gets a flat tire, or is involved in an accident.
 6 Vehicle specifications Detailed vehicle information.
-7 For owners Reporting safety defects for U.S. owners, and seat belt and SRS airbag instructions for Canadian owners.
+7 For owners Reporting safety defects for U.S. owners and seat belt instructions for canadian owners.
 Index Alphabetical listing of information contained in this manual.